Sonic Heroes (GameCube E3 version)

-This prototype requires a development version of the Dolphin emulator or Nintendont to run.
-The disc will not boot on a retail GameCube or Wii, nor will it run on regular Dolphin builds.
+This demo requires either a development version of the Dolphin emulator, Swiss on a retail GameCube, or Nintendont on a retail Wii or Wii U to run.
+The disc will not natively boot on a retail GameCube or Wii, nor will it run on regular Dolphin builds.

 - The title screen is very different, depicting scrolling banners with all four teams.
 This title screen was even used in the 10.8 prototype.

 - The demo only features two playable stages: Seaside Hill (labelled as "EASY") and Rail Canyon (labelled as "HARD").
 Team Sonic is the only playable team for both stages.